-4-4 Trends in China and reactions of the U.S. and Australia since the COVID-19 outbreak(2)
+4-4 Trends in China and reactions of other countries (2)

-- O China continues to intensify activities in the South China Sea after the COVID-19 outbreak. - On July 13, 2020, the U.S. announced the statement of Secretary of State "U.S. Position on Maritime Claims in the South China Sea." - On July 26, 2020, Australia backed the U.S. by sending a letter to the UN denying China's sovereignty claims in the South China Sea.
+- O China continues to intensify activities in the South China Sea. - On July 13, 2020, the U.S. announced the statement of Secretary of State "U.S. Position on Maritime Claims in the South China Sea." - On July 26, 2020, Australia backed the U.S. by sending a letter to the UN denying China's sovereignty claims in the South China Sea.